MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 This file sets parameters which affect package :filelink:`pkg/mnc` behavior; in fact, with :filelink:`pkg/mnc` enabled, it is required
 (many packages look for file ``data.«PACKAGENAME»`` and will terminate if not present).
-Here, we are using default settings except for parameter :varlink:`monitor_mnc`: we are specifying NOT to create separate `netCDF <http://www.unidata.ucar.edu/software/netcdf>`_ output files for :filelink:`pkg/monitor` output, but rather to include this monitor output in the standard output file (see :numref:`baro_gyre_build_run`).
-Comment out the lines setting parameters :varlink:`mnc_use_outdir` and :varlink:`mnc_outdir_str` (these settings dump mnc output into a subdirectory, which is required for automated testing purposes).
+By setting the parameter :varlink:`monitor_mnc` to ``.FALSE.`` we are specifying NOT to create separate `netCDF <http://www.unidata.ucar.edu/software/netcdf>`_ output files for :filelink:`pkg/monitor` output, but rather to include this monitor output in the standard output file (see :numref:`baro_gyre_build_run`).
 See :numref:`pkg_mnc_inputs` for a complete listing of :filelink:`pkg/mnc` namelist parameters and their default settings.

-Note that unlike raw binary output, which overwrites any existing files, when using mnc output the model will terminate with error if one attempts to overwrite an existing file (i.e., if re-running in a previous run directory, delete all ``*.nc`` files before restarting).
+Note that unlike raw binary output, which overwrites any existing files, when using mnc output the model will create new directories if the parameters
+:varlink:`mnc_use_outdir` and :varlink:`mnc_outdir_str` are set.
+However, if those parameters are not set the model will terminate with an error if one attempts to overwrite an existing file (i.e., if re-running in a previous run directory, one needs to delete all ``*.nc`` files before restarting).

 .. _baroc_diags_list: